 Aqueduto das Águas Livres

 The arches in the Alcântara Valley are the most scenic part of the construction.
 There are 35 arches in total, including the largest stone arch of this type in the world at 65.29 m high and 28.86 m wide.
-Nowadays the aqueduct can be visited as part of the Water Museum.
-You can walk on it and enjoy a great view of Lisbon from the top.
+Nowadays, the aqueduct can be visited as part of the Water Museum.
+You can walk on top and enjoy a great view of Lisbon.

 Topo Chiado

-Another bar that offers a great view of the city is right on top of a parking lot, hence the name Park Bar.
-The highlight is watching the illuminated bridge as you’re sipping on your favorite cocktail, in a hip atmosphere on this candlelit rooftop bar where everything is made of wood and covered in plants.
+Another bar that offers a great view of the city is right on top of a parking lot, hence the name Park Rooftop.
+The highlight is watching the illuminated bridge as you’re sipping on your favorite cocktail, in a hip atmosphere on this candlelit rooftop bar, where everything is made of wood and covered in plants.

 The place might not be very easy to find.
 You need to enter the parking lot from Calçada do Combro and take the elevator up to the last floor, then walk some more up the ramp.
 Just follow the music and the good vibes.